 This slight variation may not appear much, but it can make a huge difference in voice search optimization.

 To optimize for voice search, you need to research long-tail keywords relevant to your business and location.
 You can use keyword search tools such as SEMrush.
 This can help you learn which terms consumers are using to look for products or services like yours.

 After getting your long-tail keywords in order, start adding them to your page’s content.
 Voice search uses a more natural language than text searches.
 For your brand to thrive in voice searching, your website’s content should have a more conversational tone.

 Add some emotion the same way you would if you are writing personal emails.
 This is a practice often ignored by digital marketers, but emotion-driven marketing is powerful.

 Moreover, it is important to keep everything centered on the intent behind the query.
 Your content must address all possible related concerns.

 Use several long-tail keywords in your content.
 Be sure to include variations so you’ll have greater chances of matching up with different searches.

 4. Focus on Locally-Made Searches

-You already know a good tool for keyword research.
-Your next challenge is strategically placing your keywords all over your website content while making sure you are also targeting local keywords.
+You already know at least one good tool for keyword research.
+Your next challenge is strategically placing your keywords all over your website content, while making sure you are also targeting local keywords.

 With the rise of voice search on our modern devices, it is more important than ever that your business has a voice search strategy.
-Partner with us at Advance Digital Media Services to make sure your page shows up in different searches!
-Know about our SEO services by completing the form below.
+Partner with us at Advanced Digital Media Services to ensure your page shows up in different searches!
+Learn more about our SEO services by completing the form below.